alanng10/StandInfoTech/Docue/a.md

 Class Lang is support tech stack on stand operating system.

+Class Lang is recommend tech stack in Praca.

+Class Lang is support tech stack in Praca.

 stand info tech has module environ.

 The module environ is Tidus.